FredHutch/FHBig/_posts/2018-03-06-How-To-Add-Blog-Posts.md

 ## About Tags
 Check the `tag` folder for available tags.
-To add a new tag, you can either create an issue on our GitHub repo or add a markdown file in the `tag` folde that follows the format below:
+To add a new tag, you can either create an issue on our GitHub repo or add a markdown file in the `tag` folder that follows the format below:
 ```
 ---
 layout: tagpage